Mahāsaṅghika Vinaya

 Origin Story

-The Buddha was staying at Rājagaha.
+The Buddha was staying in Rājagaha.
 At that time, the World-honored One had laid down the precept that it’s not allowed to receive robes, bowls, drinks, food, liquid remedies and medicines for the sick from a man with a defiled mind.
 So Jetā bhikkhunī didn’t receive the householder’s robe offering.
 Then Thullanandā bhikkhunī said to Jetā: “Why don’t you receive the offerings of this man?
 A man’s defiled or undefiled mind, how’s that anyone’s business?
 Just make your mind undefiled, then having accepted it, you can use it appropriately.”
 The bhikkhunīs admonished that bhikkhunī: “Don’t say this: ‘A man’s defiled or undefiled mind, how’s that anyone’s business?
 Just make your mind undefiled, then you may accept this offering and use it appropriately.’”
 Like this, they admonished her a second and a third time, but she didn’t stop.

 The bhikkhunīs informed Mahāpajāpatī of this matter, and she went and informed the World-honored One.
 The Buddha said: “Summon that bhikkhunī.”
 When she came, the he asked her: “Did you really do this?”
 She answered: “I really did this.”
 The Buddha said: “This is an unwholesome thing.
 Why did you instruct her to receive an offering from a man with a defiled mind?
 This is against the dhamma, against the vinaya, against the Buddha’s teaching.
 One can’t develop in wholesome states like this.”
 The Buddha told Mahāpajāpatī: “Convene all the bhikkhunīs living in the vicinity of Rājagaha. … Those who have already heard it should listen again: